top of page

 Apr 37 min read

-The insider threat: Lessons from the GCHQ personal data breach
+The insider threat: lessons from the GCHQ personal data breach

 The recent revelation of a former GCHQ intern unlawfully accessing and removing classified data, including the names of intelligence officers (1), is not just a breach of national security - it’s a wake-up call to every organisation handling sensitive or personal data.
 It reinforces a stark truth: no organisation is immune to insider threats.